Cerebellar vermis: Dandy Walker malformation

 Dandy Walker malformation is a relatively common congenital brain malformation with a prevalence of 1:30,000 live births.
 Dandy Walker malformation is characterized by enlarged posterior fossa and in which the cerebellar vermis is completely absent, or present in a rudimentary form, sometimes rotated accompanied by an elevation of the fourth ventricle.
 It is also commonly associated with dysplasias of brainstem nuclei.
 DWM has been reported to be in association with a wide array of chromosomal anomalies, including trisomy 18, trisomy 9, and trisomy 13.
 Surveys suggest that prenatal exposure to teratogens such as rubella or alcohol are correlated with development of Dandy Walker malformation.

 Rhombencephalosynapsis

 Rhombencephalosynapsis is an anomaly characterized by the absence or severe dysgenesis of the cerebellar vermis with fusion of the cerebellar hemispheres, peduncles, and dentate nuclei.
 Diagnostic features include fusion of the midbrain colliculi, hydrocephalus, absence of the corpus callosum other midline structural brain malformations.

+Autism spectrum disorders

+Hypoplasia and other structural alterations of the vermis have been identified in many patients with autism spectrum disorder (ASD).
+While the exact nature and extent of the impacts ASD has on the vermis remain in question, it has also been shown that other injuries and malformations of the vermis sometimes produce symptoms closely analogous to ASD.
+Furthermore, several genetic syndromes known to cause autism (such as fragile X syndrome) have also been shown to cause damage to the vermis.